Becca18/dsp/07-statistics.md

 You will see effect size again and again in results of algorithms that are run in data science.
 For instance, in the bootcamp, when you run a regression analysis, you will recognize the t-statistic as an example of effect size.

 Python code:
-#investigation of whether first babies are lighter or heavier than others via Cohen's d

 ```
 import nsfg
 preg = nsfg.ReadFemPreg()